Venice on a budget? Is that even possible?

 Which Ticket to Buy

-Note that a 24-hour ticket can actually be used on two days since the clock starts ticking the moment you validate your ticket and lasts actually 24 hours.
+Note that a 24-hour ticket can even be used on two days since the clock starts ticking the moment you validate your ticket and lasts actually 24 hours.
 With the other tickets, it’s the same, obviously.

 Rolling Venice